Greg McCall will begin in his seventh season as the head women’s basketball coach at CSU Bakersfield in the Fall of 2017.

 Prior to becoming head coach, McCall spent the previous four seasons as an assistant at CSUB helping guide the Roadrunners to a pair of postseason appearances including a 22-12 record in 2011.
 He was instrumental in recruiting student-athletes for the ‘Runners, along with scouting, game planning and player development.

 This is McCall’s second stint as a head coach, as he previously led nearby Taft College for 10 seasons (1997-2007), helping restart the Cougars’ women’s basketball program and successfully leading them into the CCCAA Tournament.
 He won 98 games at Taft.

 He began his coaching career at CSUB under Pat Douglass, winning a NCAA Division II National Championship in 1997.
 He also played for Douglass and was a team captain on the Roadrunners’ 1991 Division II Final Four team.

-Greg and his wife Tanae have one child, Chloe.
-Coach McCall's oldest daughter, Dewanna, was drafted by the Phoenix Mercury in the first round of the 2009 WNBA draft with the fifth overall pick.
-Dewanna was a standout forward for Auburn University from 2006-09.
+Greg and his wife Tanae have a daughter, Chloe.
+McCall's oldest daughter, Dewanna, was drafted by the Phoenix Mercury in the first round of the 2009 WNBA draft with the fifth overall pick after a standout career at Auburn (2006-09).

 Daughter Erica led Stanford to the 2017 final four before being taken in second round (17th overall) of the WNBA draft by the Indiana Fever.

 Son Justin will become a member of the CSUB men's basketball team in the Fall of 2017.
 Daughter Cheyenne is a nursing major while son Chaun is one of the top eight grade basketball players in the city of Bakersfield.